Olivex727/BlackJack/README.md

 # SolitaireForOne
 Y12 Term 4 Project

+## Controls
+- Choose a game setting in the title screen
+- The Background Music and SFX volume buttons are at the bottom
+- Click once to 'pick up' the card
+- Click a second time to 'drop' the card
+- Double Click to automatically move the card

 ## Notes on Social and Ethical issues
 - The jazz music being played in the background will not be set to autoplay as to keep to Google's policy and the dangers of starting the game in high volume